send2dan/public/README.md

 # Why R?

 R is a powerful, free, and open-source language for data science and statistics.
-This makes it a perfect tool for the NHS, where collaboration and learning are paramount.
+This makes it a perfect tool for the NHS, where research, collaboration, and continuous quality improvement are paramount.

+Open-source languages including R and Python are used in [many industries, including by Dell, Walmart and (increasingly) across the NHS](https://posit-dev.github.io/brand-yml/inspiration/)

 # Information for anyone in the NHS who is interested in learning how to code: